How will the city look after you as you age?

 • protected level-access tram stops.

 Budget is needed to pay for the necessary infrastructure improvements, and revenue is available by reforming the pricing of on-street parking.
-Unfortunately, council faces several barriers to implementation, including:
+Unfortunately, Council faces several barriers to implementation, including:

 • Some residents don’t want council to allocate more street space to walking and cycling